Unary coding: Canonical unary codes

 Canonical codes can require less processing time to decode when they are processed as numbers not a string.
-If the number of codes required per symbol length is different to 1, ie there are more non-unary codes of some length required, those would be achieved by increasing/decreasing the values numerically without reducing the length in that case.
+If the number of codes required per symbol length is different to 1, i.e. there are more non-unary codes of some length required, those would be achieved by increasing/decreasing the values numerically without reducing the length in that case.

 Generalized unary coding

 A generalized version of unary coding was presented by Subhash Kak to represent numbers much more efficiently than standard unary coding.
 Here's an example of generalized unary coding for integers from 0 through 15 that requires only 7 bits (where three bits are arbitrarily chosen in place of a single one in standard unary to show the number).
 Note that the representation is cyclic where one uses markers to represent higher integers in higher cycles.

 Generalized unary coding requires that the range of numbers to be represented to be pre-specified because this range determines the number of bits that are needed.